andrewfree/infrared-lights/README.md

 # infrared-lights
 Controlling LED strip of lights with phone via arduino/raspberrypi.

+More info can be found here. http://buffcode.com/infared-led-control-with-phone-and-raspberrypi/